 Walking Theater Group - Tuesday Nights 7-10 PM at Electric Lodge, Venice, CA. Workshop Information

 Workshops & Practice Groups

 This website provides information about the Walking-In-Your-Shoes® (WIYS) body/mind process.
 The links will guide you to learning more about this powerful technique, including access to facilitators, training, groups, workshops and private practice.

 HOW IS WALKING-IN-YOUR-SHOES® DONE?
-In a group setting, under the guidance of a WIYS® facilitator, the Walker tunes into the wisdom of the body through movement, describing in detail—both physically and verbally—the insights he/she intuitively receives.
-Walking allows you to break out of limiting “self-concepts,” move into the deeper natures of love, acceptance, and compassion as well as de-mystify and develop your own intuitive ability.
-The Walker can explore the inner experience, life themes and core issues of any person or subject.
+In groups or private sessions, under the guidance of a WIYS® facilitator, a client may ask for clarity or empowerment about a life theme or personal subject.
+The designated Walker tunes into the wisdom of the body through movement, describing in detail—both physically and verbally—the insights he/she intuitively receives.
+The Walker can explore the inner experience, life themes, obstacles, and core issues of any client, person or subject.
+The client may do the Walk for themselves or ask another to Walk for them.
+Walking allows you to see and directly access inner gifts and assets as well as obstacles or patterns to be tempered or transformed.
+Walking helps you break out of limiting “self-concepts,” move into the deeper natures of love, acceptance, and compassion as well as invite new resources and missing experiences that can be transformative.
 This groundbreaking technique is widely used by psychologists, therapists, life coaches, mediators, business leaders, artists and performers, and health care practitioners all over the world.
-WIYS Institutes are currently located in U.S. and Germany.
+WIYS® Institutes are currently located in U.S. and Germany

 Welcome to the official website for the Walking-In-Your-Shoes® Institute